 Mini Cooper S Recalls

-Twelve Mini Cooper vehicles were assembled with 15-inch wheels instead of 16-inch wheels and tires as indicated on the tire frame label on the door frame.
+Twelve Mini Cooper vehicles were delivered with the incorrect wheel and tire size; they do not match the tire label on the door frame.
 This does not conform with with Federal Motor Vehicle Safety Standard regarding tires and wheels.
-Dealers will replace the 15-inch wheels and tires with the-16 inch wheels and tires free of charge.
-The recall began May, 2009.

 The tailpipe extension protrudes slightly beyond the rear bumper.
 Inadvertent contact with a hot tailpipe extension could result in a burn.